CyrilCermak/modular_architecture_on_ios/README.md

 least two developers so that the team can develop autonomy and work independently.

-When making changes in another team's code, a dedicated code owner from the team must approve the changes.
+When making changes in another team’s code, a dedicated code owner from the team must approve the changes.
 Once approved, the team can stay ahead and maintain the overview of its part of the codebase and domain knowledge.
-Without defining the code owners early on in the project's lifetime, everyone would be working everywhere and it could all turn into chaos.
+Without defining the code owners early on in the project’s lifetime, everyone would be working everywhere and it could all turn into chaos.